 In order to do this the most proper way, don't forget to set your default styling completely off.
 This will remove all the CSS we apply to the NPS widget.
 You can do this in the Style tab by toggling "Custom".

-Select the Triggering and Recurrence options you want to apply to this widget.
+Select the Triggering and Recurrence options you want to apply to the Promotional Banner widget.
+Refer to the Widget Condition options article for more information on the available Condition options.

 Once you have collected some scores and feedback, you can view in the dedicated report tab, your NPS report.